pc2/CustoNN2/README.md

 ## CustoNN2 - Customising Neural Networks on FPGA

- - This repository contains all the necessary files for the deployment of the deep neural networks like GoogleNet [1] and ResNet-50 [2] on FPGAs.
+ - This repository contains all the necessary files for the deployment of the deep neural networks like GoogleNet [1] and ResNet-50 [2] on on multiple Intel Stratix 10 FPGAs using an custom built FPGA plugin.
+ - Using a combination of two machine learning frameworks - TVM and Intel OpenVINO, CNNs are tested on the ImageNet dataset.
+ - TVM (Tensor Virtual Machine) is used for OpenCL code generation of the CNN topologies.
- - The OpenVINO Computer Vision Toolkit is used as an inference engine.
+ - The OpenVINO Computer Vision Toolkit is used as an inference engine for running the generated code on FPGAs.

 ## Folder structure